SylphAI-Inc/AdalFlow/docs/source/developer_notes/component.rst

-abstract class Component
+Component
 ============
-Component is the base classes for all components.
+:ref:`Component<core-component>` is the base class for all LightRAG components.
 It is similar to PyTorch's `nn.Module` class.
 We name it differently to avoid confusion and also for better compatibility with `PyTorch`.
 You write the code similar to how you write a PyTorch model.